 Founded more than 35 years ago, the Kanata Girls Hockey Association grew slowly until 1990 when the first ever Women's World Championships were played here in Ottawa.
-Registration shot through the roof, and we have continued to grow to become one of the largest Girls Association in Eastern Ontario with over 700 players of all ages, playing on more than 40 teams.
+Registration shot through the roof, and we have continued to grow to become one of the largest Girls' associations in Eastern Ontario with over 700 players of all ages, playing on more than 40 teams.

 The KGHA draws girls from Kanata as well as the neighboring communities of Stittsville, Richmond, and West Carleton.
-Our annual KGHA tournaments draw teams from across the province, Quebec and the U.S.
+Our annual KGHA tournaments draw teams across the province, Quebec, and the U.S.

 KGHA activities, operations, and executives are governed by our KGHA Constitution.

 Amendments to this document can only be made only at our Annual General Meeting (AGM).
 To have an amendment considered, it must be submitted to our Secretary no less than 14 days in advance of the AGM.

 Our Bylaws and Regulations document was last updated on June 06, 2013, Annual General Meeting.